Apply

 What will I learn?

-The academic knowledge and practical skills required to operate within global businesses and multinational teams.
+Students are equipped with the academic knowledge and practical skills required to operate within global businesses and multinational teams.

-A vision of responsible business decision-making, leadership and global citizenship that is informed by ethical reasoning, personal integrity and respect for social diversity.
+Students gain an opportunity to learn about and practice responsible management from top academics and business professionals, via a varied curriculum that promotes personal development.
+Students are equipped with a vision of responsible business decision-making, leadership and global citizenship that is informed by ethical reasoning, personal integrity and respect for social diversity.

 Curriculum